corinaminer/triangle-puzzle/README.md

 </table>

 ### Adding a solution with Python
-While it is possible to enter a solution directly into `solutions.csv`, I would strongly prefer that solutions be entered with Python to avoid typos and invalid entries.
+While it is possible to enter a solution directly into `solutions.csv`, it's critical that solutions be entered with Python, both to avoid typos and invalid entries and to ascertain that the solution has not already been discovered.

 #### Dependencies
 To use the Python code, you will need [matplotlib](https://matplotlib.org/).
 The main code is currently in a Jupyter notebook, `puzzle.ipynb`, but the code in it can be copied into a regular Python file and run from there if preferred.
 It's written in Python 3, but everything will work in Python 2 if you replace `input` in the notebook's `getSolution()` function with `raw_input`.